InDoNax/Eclair/README.md

 python -m pip install -r requirements.txt
 ```

-And the to run the app simply run the py file
+And then to run the app simply run the py file
 ```bash
 python main.py
 ```